CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/deploying/guide.md

 	![](img/paas-deployment.png)

-10. Add GitHub credentials at "Source Secret" if the repository is private
+10. [Optional] Add GitHub credentials at "Source Secret" *if the repository is private*

 11. Make sure that *Create a route to the Application* is ticked.
 12. Under *Show advanced Routing options*: